koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 * In the Azure portal, go to or search for [Microsoft Entra ID](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview).
 * Click "Add" and "App registration" (top).
-* Name: codesigning-app (or anything else)
+* Name: `codesigning-app` (or something else)
-* Who can use this application or access this API?: Accounts in this organizational directory only (Default Directory only - Single tenant)
-* Redirect URI: (leave as is)
-* Click "Register".
+* Leave all settings as-is and click "Register".
 * Click on the app resource you've just created.
 * Note down the "Application (client) ID" for later usage with signtool.
-* Go to "Certificates & secrets" (left menu).
+* In the left menu under "Manage", go to "Certificates & secrets".
-* Click "Client secrets" (top).
+* Click "Client secrets".
 * Click "New client secret".
-* Set "Expires" to the highest date possible.
+* Set "Expires" to your liking, e.g. the longest expiration or highest date possible.
 * Click "Add".
 * Note down the "Value", this is the secret for later usage with signtool.